 Planning to catch the meteor shower this weekend?
 Share your best shots with CNN iReport, and you could be featured on CNN.

-In 2012, NASA announced that Earth would encounter debris from this comet crossing our orbit this weekend.
+This cosmic event has been years in the making: NASA announced in 2012 that Earth would encounter debris from this comet -- which also rotates around the sun -- crossing our orbit this weekend.